Mad Men season 1: Plot

-Sterling Cooper begins working for the 1960 Richard Nixon presidential campaign, gratis and unbidden, as they believe Nixon's success against John F. Kennedy will benefit their business.
-They are also working to reassure their largest client, Lucky Strike, whose account is the firm's bread and butter, in the face of resurgent medical research demonstrating smoking is harmful and related lawsuits and impending legislation harmful to the tobacco industry.

-Betty begins seeing a psychiatrist after her numb and shaking hands cause her to crash the family car.
-Don, initially resistant to the idea of psychotherapy, allows Betty to seek help.
-Behind Betty's back, Don has Betty's doctor report back to Don what Betty says in treatment.
-Meanwhile, Don begins a flirtatious relationship with Rachel Menken, the Jewish owner of a department store who seeks marketing help at Sterling Cooper.
+The first season opens in March 1960, as genius advertising executive Donald "Don" Draper meets Peggy Olson, his new secretary.
+They both work at the small but prestigious agency Sterling Cooper; the agency has begun working for the 1960 Richard Nixon presidential campaign, gratis and unbidden, as they believe Nixon's success against John F. Kennedy will benefit their business.
+They are also working to reassure their largest client, Lucky Strike, in the face of resurgent medical research demonstrating smoking is harmful.
+Don has trouble balancing his life as he cheats on his wife, Betty Draper, with a beatnik artist named Midge Daniels.
+He later begins a flirtatious relationship with Rachel Menken, the Jewish owner of a department store who seeks marketing help at Sterling Cooper.